Below is a brief recorded presentation I (Glen) gave on Decolonizing Psychology Curricula (the why, what and how).

 - Does your university have a Race Equality or general Equality committee?
 Does your university have experts on racism, curriculum diversification already?
 If so work with these experts.
 We were lucky enough to be supported by Professor Kevin Hylton and others from the Staff Race Equality forum , our institution’s Equality and Diversity network and our Centre for Learning and Teaching throughout both years.
-Not only did this provide us much needed expertise but also support in knowing we had wider institutional support.
+Not only did this provide us much needed expertise but also affirmation.

 - More broadly, this project came directly from the wider movement – the ‘Why Is My Curriculum White’ including a very brilliant and helpful facebook group of the same name (contact Adam Elliott-Cooper to be added) as well.

 Identifying the problem isn’t enough.
 Action is needed.

-- Hold dissemination events with your department’s staff on the findings of your project.
-Guide workshops in which staff can consider and contribute their ideas for curriculum diversification (or the work they’ve already done on this).
+- Consider holding dissemination events with your department’s staff on the findings of your project.
+Consider workshops to allow staff to consider and contribute their ideas for curriculum diversification (or to share the work they’ve already done on this).

-- Signpost to existing materials (these already exist).
+- Signpost to existing materials.
 We built this website largely to signpost to already existing BAME and anti-racist psychological work.
 A brilliant paper from leisure studies (co-authored by Kevin Hylton) has identified W E Dubois’s The Philadelphia Negro as an existing text that can methodologically and conceptually benefit the field of Leisure studies as a canonical text.
 Are there similar (overlooked) resources from your discipline?
 Can you highlight them?

 - Construct new materials that can be used to diversify the curriculum.
-Lecturers are busy and have many competing barriers and constraints on them.
-Share them if you can.
-If your module has slots for electives, can you design a module on racism in relation to your discipline and teach it.
+Lecturers are busy and face other barriers to decolonisation.
+Sharing resources can help overcome them .
+If your module has slots for electives, can you design a module on racism in relation to your discipline and teach it?
 If not, can you see obvious gaps where the influence of whiteness, race and racism should be included?
 Can you fill it?